Infinitecoin (IFC) Price Hits $0.0000 on Top Exchanges

-Infinitecoin (CURRENCY:IFC) traded up 1.5% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on February 11th.
-One Infinitecoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-During the last week, Infinitecoin has traded up 56.8% against the U.S. dollar.
-Infinitecoin has a total market cap of $2.87 million and approximately $11,660.00 worth of Infinitecoin was traded on exchanges in the last 24 hours.
+Infinitecoin (CURRENCY:IFC) traded 37.7% lower against the U.S. dollar during the 1-day period ending at 22:00 PM E.T. on February 16th.
+One Infinitecoin coin can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last seven days, Infinitecoin has traded 9.2% higher against the U.S. dollar.
+Infinitecoin has a total market cap of $2.88 million and $27,465.00 worth of Infinitecoin was traded on exchanges in the last day.

 - Aricoin (ARI) traded 1.4% higher against the dollar and now trades at $0.0001 or 0.00000001 BTC.